Why Are Women Physicians Burned Out? The Answer Will Help Us All

 2. Female patients gravitate to women physicians and tend to want to talk more than male patients.
 A 2018 study found that women physicians have more female patients than male physicians do, and female patients want longer visits and more empathetic listening, especially from women.
 However, female physicians are generally not afforded additional time to meet these additional patient expectations.

 3. Women physicians are more likely to be married to spouses who work full time than male physicians.
 A 2014 study of young physician-researchers showed that female physicians were far more likely to have a spouse that worked full time than male physicians (86% versus 45%).
-Two careers usually equates to more money, but also more stress and trickier logistical challenges.
+Two careers usually equate to more money, but also more stress and trickier logistical challenges.

 4. Female physicians are women in our culture, meaning that gender roles affect them too.
 Who makes sure the kids have dental appointments?
 That they have a gift for that upcoming birthday party?
 That there are groceries in the fridge?
 That the dry cleaning has been picked up?
 Sure, there are many heterosexual couples where the men take on these responsibilities.
 But quite often in our culture these tasks, or at least the monitoring of them, falls on women.
 A 2019 study of physicians who are mothers found that most had sole responsibility for most domestic tasks.